Who needs this certification program?

 The program is open to any youth:

-- who is 12 years of age when enrolling in the program and who will be operating tractors or self-propelled implements of husbandry on public roads under direction of their parent or guardian for work-related to their family farm operation or
+- who is 12-15 years of age* and who will be operating tractors or self-propelled implements of husbandry on public roads under direction of their parent or guardian for work-related to their family farm operation or

 - ages 14-15 who will be employed or working without pay on a farm other than their family farm and completes the requirements for a federal certificate of training.